-8. If applicable, reason(s) for denying proposals (Select all that apply):

-a.
-Declining enrollment

-b.
-Financial reasons

-$\square$ c.
-Program not unique or innovative

-□ d.
-Lack of teacher, parent or community support

-e.
-Liability of district

-□ f.
-Withdrew from a multi-district consortium

-If so, list the districts in the consortium:

-□ g.
-Other

--

-- 9. From July 1, 2013 to June 30, 2014 how many second level decisions were made by the district?
-Second level decisions are defined as an approved charter contract, a written agreement to participate in a consortium or a signature on a charter school implementation grant. - 10.
-Number of approved 2nd level decisions: - 11.
-If applicable, reason(s) for approving second level decisions (Select all that apply): - $\square$ a.
-Serves a special population - □ b.
-Increases student achievement - □ c.
-Increases parent/community involvement - □ d.
+8. If applicable, reason(s) for denying proposals (Select all that apply): □ a.
+Declining enrollment □ b.
+Financial reasons □ c.
+Program not unique or innovative □ d.
+Lack of teacher, parent or community support □ e.
+Liability of district □ f.
+Withdrew from a multi-district consortium If so, list the districts in the consortium: □ g.
+Other 9.
+From July 1, 2014 to June 30, 2015 how many second level decisions were made by the district?
+Second level decisions are defined as an approved charter contract, a written agreement to participate in a consortium or a signature on a charter school implementation grant.
+10. Number of approved 2nd level decisions: 11.
+If applicable, reason(s) for approving second level decisions (Select all that apply): a.
+Serves a special population b.
+Increases student achievement c.
+Increases parent/community involvement d.
 Attracts students e.
 Realizes an alternative vision for schooling f.
-Participates in a charter school consortium 1 If so, list the districts in the consortium:
+Participates in a charter school consortium If so, list the districts in the consortium: 12.
+Number of denied 2nd level decisions: